 The final checks take place at the base of the wall.
 The climber should look at the belayer’s belay device to make sure the rope is threaded correctly and that the belayer’s carabiner is locked.
 Next, the belayer checks the climber’s tie in knot.
 In almost every situation a climber should be tied in with a figure 8, it makes the safety checks much easier.
 The belayer should check to see that the figure 8 has been re-threaded and goes through the correct loops of the harness.
 Once all the equipment has been checked, the climber should ask the belayer “On belay?” and when the belayer is ready they should reply, “Belay on”.
 This signifies to the climber that s/he is on belay and able to climb.
 As the climber begins their climb, they should tell the belayer, “Climbing” and the belayer responds with “Climb on.”

 Climbing safety is all about redundancy.
 Both you and your partner should be doing every safety check individually and as a team.
 There can never be any doubt about whether or not something was checked.
 Rock climbing is an incredibly dangerous sport, one in which a mistake can be fatal.
 We can lessen that risk by being conscientious of our safety.
-We highly recommend taking a course from professionals, like at Denver Climbing Company.
-We teach all these skills and correct any bad habits.
-As our amazing sport continues to grow, DCC is committed to safety, quality education, and fun.
+You can learn all these safety procedures during the Intro to Outdoor Rock Climbing Course by Denver Climbing Company.